 Sainsbury’s currently provides its customers with Nectar points.
 Much like Tesco, you’re going to need to find a receipt that’s not been linked with a Nectar card in order to claim.

 However, Nectar points are worth even less than Clubcard points at just £0.05 per point/pound spent.
 These too can be doubled up on the Nectar website and exchanged for days out etc.

 Again, regardless of whether you can double, triple or even quadruple your points wombling in Sainsbury’s is least likely to provide you with any real return on investment for your time.

 Finally, we’re getting somewhere.
 I personally womble at Asda.
 However, Asda has no loyalty card.
-Instead, you’ll need to find a receipt and compare the shopping at Asda online to the other major supermarkets.
-That’s because Asda promise to be 10% cheaper on your food shopping or give you back the difference.
+Instead, you’ll need to find an Asda receipt and compare the shopping at Asda online to the other major supermarkets.

 Think about it, if you saw £2 on the floor you’d pick it up.
-So what’s the difference in picking up a receipt?
+So what’s the difference in picking up an Asda receipt?

 For every £0.10 difference in price, you get 100 Match and More points.
 You need 5,000 points before you can exchange your points for a £5 money off voucher.